Nowaaru/suwariyomi.rs/CONTRIBUTING.md

 When contributing, you must follow a small set of guidelines.

 -   **Commit Format**

     When writing a commit, it should follow the following format:

     `<type>[field/optional scope]: <description>`

     where `field` represents the area where the commit was made:

     -   frontend: typescript-centric commit
     -   backend: rust-centric commit
     -   mixed: commit contains both frontend and backend changes
     -   meta: repository-centric commit

-  a commit should never contain modifications to more than one field. there is only one exception: **if you are reflecting an interface change** e.g. ipc
+    A commit should never contain modifications to more than one field. there is only one exception: **if you are reflecting an interface change** e.g. updating the IPC to support a new command.

-  it is optional to use square brackets, parenthesis, or curly brackets for the field.
+    It is optional to use square brackets, parenthesis, or curly brackets for the field.

+    Generally, follow the rules of: [Conventional Commits 1.0.0](https://www.conventionalcommits.org/en/v1.0.0/)

 -   **Pull Requests**

     You've finalized your changes and you're ready to make a pull request, so what's next?

     First, make sure that you've followed the layout of the placeholder.
 If the bare minimum isn't followed, the pull request will be closed.

     Please make sure all checks are passing and ensure that code quality is at least something more than a rotten spaghetti bowl.

     If your pull request has been in processing for a long time, feel free to mention reviewers at any time for a status update.

 ---